mfedkiv/nn-course-work/README.md

 python3 -m venv myenv
 myenv\Scripts\activate
 ```
+5. Download [CMake](https://cmake.org/download/) to ensure that all dependecies will work as expected.
 5. Install the project dependencies by running the following command:
 ```
 pip install -r requirements.txt